Best accounting software for UK landlords: MTD IT 2026 guide

 For MTD IT compliance, your accounting software must:

 HMRC doesn't provide free software for MTD IT, so landlords need to select from available commercial options.
-HMRC will remove the current gateway option for submitting your tax return for those mandated to use MTD IT.
+HMRC has removed the gateway option for submitting your tax return for those mandated to use MTD IT.

 Software approaches for property accounting